mnomn/recaller/README.md

 ## Build

-You can bild with standard go tools.
+Bild with standard go tools.
 For example `go build` or cross compile `env GOOS=linux GOARCH=arm GOARM=5 go build -o route2cloud`

 It is also possible to use Makefile to build and install.
 For example `make install_pi`, which is a raspbery pi specific build and install target.